Azam-RS/RGPT/docs/getting-started.md

 ### Obtain a Valid API Key

-Sign-up on [RapidGPT's website](https://rapidgpt.rapidsilicon.com/) via email/password, or simply by using one of the available social login buttons.
-Once your account is activated, head over to your [Account Information page](https://rapidgpt.rapidsilicon.com/Home/AccountInformation) and copy the API key.
+Sign-up on [RapidGPT's website](https://getrapidgpt.primis.ai/) via email/password.
+Once your account is activated, head over to your [Account Information page](https://getrapidgpt.primis.ai/Home/AccountInformation) and copy the API key.

 :::caution

-Currently, Rapid Silicon does not offer paid licenses for RapidGPT.
+Currently, PrimisAI does not offer paid licenses for RapidGPT.
 However, a unique RapidGPT API key is still necessary.

 :::